 In this paper we presented a novel algorithm for detection of AF episodes based on the analysis of 12-lead ECG signals.
-The proposed algorithm is based on the analysis of the three main characteristics of AF: the irregularity of the RR interval, the absence of the P-wave and the presence of the fibrillatory wave.
+The proposed algorithm is based on the analysis of three main characteristics of AF: the irregularity of the RR interval and the remodelling of the atrial activity, described by the absence of the P-waves, which are replaced by a fibrillatory waves.
 The extraction of features from the separated atrial activity is the main innovative aspect of the proposed algorithm.
 Experimental results showed that the extracted features are relevant to this topic and the algorithm was able to achieve better discrimination performance when compared to the previously proposed single-lead solution.
 Based on these evaluations, it is possible to conclude that the extraction and analysis of atrial activity from multi-lead ECG signals is an important contribution to the enhancement of AF detection problem.